nmaekawa/epipearl/README.md

 epipearl
 ===============================

-python client for [epiphan-pearl][pearl] [http api][pearl-http-api]
+Python client for [epiphan-pearl][pearl].
+It provides a client interface for epiphan-pearl [http api][pearl-http-api], and some of its web ui configuration interface, and DCE custom web ui configuration as well.

+Current version of Epipearl is tested against _v3.15.3f_ firmware.

-this software shoud be considered alpha, therefore likely to change/break in the near future.
+This software shoud be considered alpha, therefore likely to change/break in the near future.

 install